craigtp/BookDigests/BookDigests/SoftwareEstimation.md

 ## Chapter 14 - Software estimation tools
 * Software tools can help with estimation efforts, especially computationally intensive estimation methods that you can't easily do by hand, even with a good calculator.
 * Beware of an "objective authority" changing estimates.
 The stakeholder sometimes proposes a few minor feature cuts (or a slight increase in team size) and then expects disproportionate reductions in the project's cost and schedule.
 * Using Estimation software (especially when results are visualised on a graph etc) can serve as an impartial third party in arbitrating the effects of such changes.
-You can let the tool play the "bad cop" that tells the stakeholder his changes don't reduce schedule or costs as much as he’d hoped.
+You can let the tool play the "bad cop" that tells the stakeholder his changes don't reduce schedule or costs as much as he'd hoped.
 * Use an estimation software tool to sanity-check estimates created by manual methods.
 Larger projects should rely more heavily on commercial estimation software.
 * You will need to calibrate software tools with data from at least 3 projects using any of effort (man months), schedule (calendar months), or size (lines of code).
 * Don't treat the output of a software estimation tool as divine revelation.
 Sanity check estimation tool outputs just as you would other estimates.